John-Vision/Intel-7260-Wifi-Fix/README.md

 It will ask what editor you want to use.
 Pick the one you want.
 (As the prompt will tell you, nano is the simplest.)

-Now you need to add the following three lines, replacing the path with the actual path to your .fixwifi file:
+Now you need to add the following three lines, replacing the path with the actual path to your .fixwifi file.
+(Don't enter the path as a shortcut like "~/fixwifi" but actually go ahead and type out the full path.)

 `* * * * * /path/to/.fixwifi`
 `* * * * * sleep 20; /path/to/.fixwifi`